apostrophecms/docs/docs/guide/writing-migrations.md

 # Writing Migrations

 Migrations in ApostropheCMS allow you to make targeted changes to your database, ensuring that your data stays in sync with the evolving structure of your code.
-They are particularly useful when new code deployments introduce changes to the underlying data model or schema, such as adding new fields, removing deprecated properties, or correcting inconsistencies in existing content.
+If your goal is to ensure a newly-added field in the schema will be present in the database for existing documents with its default value (as specified by def, or the fallback def of the field type such as the empty string for string fields), then you do not need to write a migration.
+As of version 4.x, this is automatic.
+However, if you need to transform the existing content of the database in another way, such as renaming or removing a property or transforming a number to a string, then migrations are the right tool for you.
 In this guide, we will walk through how to write migrations to add or remove properties from existing pieces and widgets.

 ## Adding migrations

 In ApostropheCMS, migrations are added using the [`add(name, fn)` method](/reference/modules/migration.md#add-name-fn) of the `@apostrophecms/migration` module.
-One common place to add these are within the `init(self)` initialization function of your module.
+One common place to add these is within the `init(self)` initialization function of your module.
 Each migration requires a unique name and is only run **once**.
 ApostropheCMS tracks which migrations have already been executed, ensuring they won’t run again across restarts or deployments.

 While the migration function can be added as an anonymous function as the second argument to the `add()`method, they can also be defined in the `methods(self)` customization function of the module.
 This can provide for a cleaner `init(self)` function, but is a matter of preference.